Liumouliu/deepIBL/README.md

 You also need to convert all .png images to .jpg images to enable vl_imreadjpeg.
 You can use [convertPngtoJPG.m](./convertPngtoJPG.m) to do that.

-If you use our codes or models in your research, please cite:

-@article{liu2018deep,
-  title={Deep Stochastic Attraction and Repulsion Embedding for Image Based Localization}, author={Liu, Liu and Li, Hongdong and Dai, Yuchao}, journal={arXiv preprint arXiv:1808.08779}, year={2018}
+# Publication

+If you like, you can cite our following publication:

+*Liu Liu; Hongdong Li; Yuchao Dai.
+Stochastic Attraction-Repulsion Embedding for Large Scale Localization.
+In IEEE International Conference on Computer Vision (ICCV), October 2019.*

+@InProceedings{Liu_2019_ICCV,
+author = {Liu, Liu and Li, Hongdong and Dai, Yuchao}, title = {Stochastic Attraction-Repulsion Embedding for Large Scale Localization}, booktitle = {The IEEE International Conference on Computer Vision (ICCV)}, month = {October}, year = {2019}
 }

+and also the following prior work:

+1. Arandjelovic, Relja, et al. "NetVLAD: CNN architecture for weakly supervised place recognition."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016.

+# Contact

-If you need more pre-trained models, Please contact me.
-(Liu.Liu@anu.edu.au)
+If you have any questions, drop me an email (Liu.Liu@anu.edu.au)